 Certification of Opioid Treatment Programs, 42 Code of Federal Regulations (CFR) 8 provides for an accreditation and certification-based system for OTPs, overseen by SAMHSA, and includes regulations for using opioid drugs to treat OUD.
 The regulation shifted administrative responsibility and oversight of these treatments from FDA to SAMHSA.

 The regulations acknowledge that OUD is a medical disorder and that different patients, at different times, could need vastly different treatment services.
 The regulations also preserve states’ authority to regulate OTPs.
-Oversight of treatment medications used in MAT remains a multilateral system involving states, SAMHSA, the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and Drug Enforcement Administration (DEA).
+Oversight of treatment medications used in MOUD remains a multilateral system involving states, SAMHSA, the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and Drug Enforcement Administration (DEA).

 Certification of Opioid Treatment Programs, 42 Code of Federal Regulations, Part 2 protects patient confidentiality through restrictions concerning the disclosure and use of patient records pertaining to substance use treatment.